SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Methodology

 \section{Methodology}

-In this section, we first introduce the SQL-GEN pipeline, designed to generate high-quality, dialect-specific Text-to-SQL samples, as illustrated in \Cref{fig:datag_generation_pipeline} and detailed in \Cref{algorithm}.
+We first introduce the SQL-GEN pipeline, designed to generate high-quality, dialect-specific Text-to-SQL samples, as illustrated in \Cref{fig:datag_generation_pipeline} and detailed in \Cref{algorithm}.
 The generation of multi-dialect Text-to-SQL synthetic data addresses the critical issue of insufficient high-quality data for training models tailored to specific SQL dialects.
 However, since users of Text-to-SQL systems often work with databases across various dialects, serving models in a multi-dialect environment presents a unique challenge.
 Additionally, many SQL dialects adhere to standard SQL and share common syntaxes, making the concept of information sharing particularly compelling.
-To address these challenges, we propose a model merging method that combines dialect-specific models into a single, unified MoE model capable of serving multiple SQL dialects effectively.
+To this end, we propose a model merging method that combines dialect-specific models into a single, unified MoE model capable of serving multiple SQL dialects effectively.